-As part of the governance system Council approved a traditional committee model made up of seven committees linked to the corporate plan and organisational design complementing the need for a Planning Committee and Audit Committee.
+As part of the governance system, Council approved a traditional committee model made up of 7 committees linked to the Corporate Plan and organisational design complementing the need for a planning committee and performance and audit committee.

-The structure is designed to reflect the Council's Vision and Strategic Priorities as set out in the Corporate Plan ie Prosperity, People and Place.
+The structure is designed to reflect the Council's Vision and Strategic Priorities as set out in the current Corporate Plan i.e. Prosper the Place, Service the People and Strengthen our Position.
 A key element of the structure is to ensure a 'One Council' approach by enabling cross Directorate working.
 The committee system is inclusive of all parties and enables all 41 Members to participate in the decision making process in an open and transparent way engendering a sense of ownership and belonging.
 The structure is illustrated below: